jeffpar/pcjs.v1/blog/2015/02/23/README.md

 From the San Jose Mercury News, April 11, 1987:

     INTEL DISCOVERS A BUG IN ITS NEW 80386 CHIP Author(s): CHRISTOPHER H. SCHMITT AND JIM BARTIMO, Mercury News Business Writers Date: April 11, 1987 Section: Business

     Intel acknowledged Friday that a bug has cropped up in its new flagship microprocessor chip.

     Microprocessors serve as the electronic brains of devices ranging from personal computers to home appliances.

     Intel said the bug in its 80386 microprocessor produces incorrect answers when the chip performs certain mathematical operations.
 "When you multiply one 32-bit number by another 32-bit number, you get the error," said Intel spokesman Jim Jarrett.
 A 32-bit number is one that utilizes the full data path of the chip.

     However, operating system software that would let the chip fully use its 32-bit characteristics is still being developed, so the problem shouldn't immediately affect personal computer users.
     Microsoft Corp. of Redmond, Wash., has announced its intention to deliver in early 1988 a 32-bit operating system known as OS/2.

     Even when using the 32-bit capabilities of the chip, the possibility of an error is "rare," Jarrett said.

     Spokesman Bruce LeBoss said not all of the 100,000 80386 chips Intel has produced so far are affected, but he declined to elaborate.
 Intel is sticking with a previously announced estimate that it will sell from 500,000 to 1 million 80386s this year.

     To address the problem, Intel said it is notifying computer companies and other customers and extending the chip's warranty from one to two years.
 Anticipating that it will replace some 80386s already in the field, the company charged off an undisclosed amount to cover the expense.
 One analyst estimated the charge at about $7 million.

     Intel will test the chips it has already sold to determine which ones have the bug.
 But it will not replace the chips for free.
 Instead, Intel will work with customers on an upgrade program.

     Intel said it will be up to individual computer makers to work with consumers who have purchased machines using the 80386 chip.

     The problem may be most acutely felt by Houston-based Compaq Computer, which so far has been the biggest producer of 80386-based computers.
 Compaq said it will disclose by early next week plans for coping with the possibility that versions of its Deskpro 386 computer model contain flawed chips.

     The bug may cause some shortages of the 80386.
 The problem won't be fixed until July, so the only guaranteed chips are those that have already been produced and have passed Intel's test.
     "Everybody wants perfect chips and we'll have fewer of those to go around for a while," Jarrett said.
 Analysts indicated that in the long run, the bug is more likely to be embarrassing than anything else.
 "You have a complex chip here," said Daniel Klesken, an analyst for Montgomery Securities in San Francisco.
 "One should not be surprised that (problems) happen occasionally."

-The problem affected the B1 stepping; it's unknown whether other steppings were affected as well.
+The problem affected the B1 stepping; it's unknown whether other (earlier) steppings were affected as well.

 What follows is some additional information about early 80386 processors from various online sources.